rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 atp_stats_overall_by_player <- atp_grouped_by_player_id %>% select(player_id:height, starts_with("total"))
 ````

-Finally, I am using `mutate` once more to calculate a players overall statistics in terms of percentages.
+Finally, I am using `mutate` once more to calculate a player's overall statistics in terms of percentages.
 You can see below how each percentage was calculated.

 ```r
 # Mutating to add columns for various overall player stats